 Employee engagement isn't all about tactics, numbers and strategic internal communications.
 Sometimes, it's more about having fun and letting your people get creative.

-With companies needing to communicate to external audiences (the public) and internal crowds (employees), employee-generated content (EGC) can do everything from increasing brand loyalty with testimonials to selling art at an exhibit.
+With companies needing to communicate to external audiences and internal crowds both, employee-generated content (EGC) can do everything from increasing brand loyalty with testimonials to selling art at an exhibit.

-Here are 3 ways encouraging employee-generated content makes your employees grow and be more engaged..
+Here are 3 of the ways encouraging employee-generated content makes your employees grow and be more engaged..

 1. Employee thought leadership

-When you want to learn about something, one of the first stops you'll make is searching up what the experts are saying.
+When you want to learn about something, one of the first steps you'll take is searching up what the experts are saying.

-For a professional in the tech world, however, thought leaders like Brian Solis are who they're keeping tabs on.
+For a professional in the tech world, thought leaders like Brian Solis could be who they're keeping tabs on.

-Your employees can be thought leaders too.
+Good news: Your employees can be thought leaders too!
 They're the ones who are doing the work, who are interacting with the product(s) and getting a ground view of what everyone else in the industry is up to.
-Just like Mr. Solis – who started out as a programmer and database architect – they know their stuff.
+Just like Mr. Solis—who started out as a programmer and database architect—they know their stuff.

 Developing thought leadership is beneficial for employees...
 Employees who are encouraged to share content and build thought leadership gain greater clarity of the company vision and a greater level of industry knowledge.
 They also can build their personal brand in tandem with the company brand.
 All of this leads to employees who are more knowledgeable, more engaged, and more likely to be good brand ambassadors.

-A quick post can let your employees know that there are content creation opportunities
+A quick post can let everyone know that there are content creation opportunities

-Encourage the growth of thought leadership-necessary skills by giving your people the opportunity to write for their workplace.
+Encourage the growth of thought leadership-necessary skills by giving your people the opportunity to write.
 Maybe this looks like intranet posts, or an open call for social media submissions.

 2. Employee creativity